 You don’t need to place subway tile in what we refer to as a “running bond” — consider an elegant herringbone pattern.
 Subway tile patterns for your bathroom, and other rooms add some energy and interest to a room.
 Are you nervous about patterns?
 Consider using a pattern only in a confined area like behind the stove for a decorative flair.
 For a bathroom, try the running bond in a vertical pattern, or stacked.

 While many subway tiles are solid color ceramic, there is a whole other world of marble, travertine, and porcelain out there.
 Coming in both polished and matte/honed finishes these tiles can really add depth and an earthy appeal to your home.
 If you are looking for a more rustic option a tumbled edge travertine can give you that old world feel.
 Want something sleek and modern?
 Try a Dolomite or Statuary polished subway tile.
 For a more traditional elegant look, white Carrara is a home run.

-Colorful grout is a way to brighten up neutral tiles.
+Colorful grout is a way to brighten up neutral bathroom subway tile.
 Gray grout and gray tiles can create a contemporary look that offsets more complex designs, while a dark grey grout next to a traditional white subway tile can make it really pop.
 Take a blue glass tile and pair it with beige grout to create a fun contrast.
 We carry all 40 Laticrete grout colors in stock to create whatever look you are going for.